Hotchop/heavenly-miracle-hotline/README.md

 # playsaurus-game-jam
-Hotchop and mah 2025 Playsaurus Game Jam Project
+Hotchop and MahhLong 2025 Playsaurus Game Jam Project

 So we’re going for Heavenly Miracle Hotline, but instead of generic angels, it’s staffed by a chaotic pantheon of minor Greek gods — all the forgotten or overly specific deities who’ve been repurposed into call center agents for modern prayers.